bbalser/off_broadway_kafka/README.md

 Elixir library, which itself uses the [Brod](https://hex.pm/packages/brod) Erlang library.

-It can dynamically create Broadway stages on a per-topic or per-partition basis for a given Kafka topic.
+It can dynamically create Broadway concurrency stages on a per-topic or per-partition basis for a given Kafka topic.

 ## Installation